JamieBort/Learning-Directory/IDEs/VisualStudioCode/README.md

 - Opening ALL directories in the explorer (to the left) with `command + ???`

+- Saving auto formats.
+It changes single quotes to double quotes.
+How do I make single quotes the default?

+  - This happens with JavaScript and TypeScript.
+Prettier extension is the formatter for these two file types.

 ### Keyboard Shortcuts

 ### Use Cases for things I'd like to know how to do